What is an ICAN Chapter?

 A typical meeting may include educational and support topics or consist of sharing birth stories in a safe place with an understanding audience.
 There are lots of tears and hugs, laughter and reassurance!
 Guest speakers may also offer presentations related to ICAN’s mission.
 Because there is such a variety of support, it is suggested you attend more than one meeting before deciding if it is the right fit for you.

 Chapters may choose to have meetings tailored for a specific audience.
 An example would be a “cesarean recovery” or “bring your partner” meeting.
 These are not meant to exclude, but rather offer much needed support that might not happen in regular meetings.
-It is important to remember that you will encounter women from various points in their birth journeys, all of whom are seeking support from ICAN.
+It is important to remember that you will encounter people at various points in their birth journeys, all of whom are seeking support from ICAN and their peers.

-If there is not a chapter in your area, please contact the Regional Coordinator for your area.
-They may be able to help you find local support.
+If there is not a chapter in your area, please contact the Support Coordinator if you have a non-location specific question.
 Additionally, you can join a nearby chapter’s Facebook page or group for online support.
 Please check out our additional online support options under the “Support” heading.

 If you would like to start a chapter in your area, please visit our Starting a Chapter page for more information.